LLxD/draftools-frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+You have to start frontend and backend for the app to run locally, for that, cd into each folder and run `yarn start`.

 ### `yarn build`